 (3.5 / 5)

 The Ka+ does not posses a turbo, nor does it have stop/start.
 Despite this though it won’t cost the earth to run and in fact it’s pretty frugal.
 Whether you choose the the 69bhp or the 84bhp unit, you’re looking at a combined mpg figure of 56.5.
-In my experience I was able to ….
+In my experience I was able to achieve around 54mpg, which is just two of the official figure.
 Both engines also have the same 114g/km figures for CO2, meaning that for the first year of road tax you’ll be paying £160 for the first year with payments of £140 each year thereafter.

 This means that the Ka+ is more efficient than the MG3 and it’s around the same as the petrol engines to be found in the Dacia Sandero, although the that’s able to offer a diesel engine that has a combined figure of a wallet-saving 80.7mpg.
 It’s cleaner too, as CO2 emissions are a very respectable 90g/km.

 The Ford Ka+ may not be much too look at, nor will it treat you with a long list of standard equipment.
 But get behind the wheel and you’ll find an engaging driving experience thanks to its Fiesta DNA.
 Sure, the engine is about as gutsy food blender, but the ride and handling certainly make up for that.
 So what we have here is a strong alternative to those who want a car similar to the Ford Fiesta, but in a lower price bracket.